 These are the metrics the company generally finds it easiest to demand (but not necessarily to measure).
 In all organizations we work with, without exception, we have to help answer the same question: “when is delivery?”.
 However, when we ask whether anyone is measuring the lead time – the metric often used to answer this question – generally, the answer is “No!”.
 So we recommend a few options for getting a vision of the organization’s efficacy and structure.

-- Lead time, Cycle time: we know the time an idea takes from the proposal to building it, being implemented and when it starts delivering value to our end client.
+- Lead time, Cycle time: we know the time an idea takes from the proposal to build it, being implemented, and when it starts delivering value to our end client.

 - WIP: we’re clear about having to stop starting and start finishing, which is why, at the process’s bottleneck points, we have an overview of our WIP and can limit it whenever necessary.

 - Vision of value flow: we know the value flow of our products and processes, and act to resolve bottlenecks.
 The process is visible to all (e.g. Kanban on the wall), and everyone can take part and generate improvement.

 - People over processes: processes are important, but they can never come before the actions of people to deliver value.
 That’s why we have a few rules and make our restrictions clear, leaving people free to act.

 - Low hierarchization: we have few chiefs, and all act as leaders, not bosses.

 - Clarity of roles and responsibilities: we know each person in the company’s role and have no problem exacting or asking for help from the right person.